-Encore performances of WALKING TOWARD AMERICA starring Annie Montgomery are scheduled for January, 2018, at Springfield Contemporary Theatre in Springfield, MO.
-For information and tickets, see http://springfieldcontemporarytheatre.org.
+Encore performances of WALKING TOWARD AMERICA starring Annie Montgomery were presented in January, 2018, at Springfield Contemporary Theatre in Springfield, MO. http://springfieldcontemporarytheatre.org.

 WALKING TOWARD AMERICA is suitable for adult audiences and young people ages 10 and up.